Proudly technical. The largest group of people in our library are experts in

 important asset.

-- Shaped by the work that gets done.
-We have a plan and some processes, but no more
+Shaped by the work that gets done.
+We have a plan and some processes, but always

 than we need.
 We will adapt to support more of the great work that gets done much more strongly than